Skip to content

 Another great option is glassine paper, a smooth, glossy paper that is air, water, and grease-resistant.
 It is ideal for separating artwork because it is non-abrasive and won't stick to the surface of the art.
 This material is often used for prints, drawings, and paintings.

-Archival interleaving paper is specifically designed for protecting artwork.
+Archival interleaving paper is specifically designed to protect artwork.
 It is acid-free and lignin-free, ensuring it won't cause any chemical reactions that could damage the artwork over time.
 This type of paper is suitable for various art forms, including photographs and documents.

 Mylar or polyester film is a transparent, durable material that is often used to protect artwork.
 It provides a barrier that prevents pieces from sticking together while allowing for visibility, making it especially useful for delicate works on paper.